in

 There are two standard thicknesses for granite slabs: the 3/4 inch thick ones and the 1 1/4 thick ones.
 Both of these thicknesses are used widely for many granite kitchen countertops; however, the 3/4 slabs are usually laminated together to create a double-thickness.

-Any kitchen countertop using laminated granite tops will have a thickness of 1 1/2 inches.
+Any kitchen countertop using laminated-granite tops will have a thickness of 1 1/2 inches

 Cost Of A Slab Of Granite

-Kitchen island with granite countertop indoor plant upholstered stool chairs A striking granite countertop will cost you a little bit more money compared to other options, but its natural beauty makes it an attractive option any homeowner should consider.
-Homeowners will typically pay at least $34 to $75 for one square foot of granite slab, depending on the design or the quality of the granite slab.
+A striking natural-stone countertop will cost you a little bit more money compared to other options, but its natural beauty makes it an attractive option any homeowner should consider.
+Homeowners will typically pay at least $34 to $75 for one square foot of slab, depending on the design or the quality of the granite

 How Big Can Granite Be Without A Seam?